 First up on my free things to do in New York City list is one of the best tips I can give you.
 Walk everywhere!
 Walking around New York, with Darren, with a coffee in my hand is honestly one of my favourite things to do in the whole world.
 I’m so content, not rushing to go anywhere, just looking around and observing an amazing, and very different, city.
 I recommend taking a stroll on the Upper East side and marvelling and the most amazing homes!

-Walking through Central Park is one of my favourite free things to do in New York City but one of my favorite things to do in the whole world.
+Walking through Central Park is not only one of my favourite free things to do in New York City but one of my favorite things to do in the whole world.
 I can’t explain to you how breathtaking it is.
 My favourite time of year to visit is autumn (or as the America’s say, fall).
 I love the colours!

 There’s something magical about a park in the middle of the hustle and bustle of one of the busiest cities in the world.
 It has the most beautiful backdrop of a New York City skyline and ice-skating there was one of the best things I’ve ever done… even if I did fall flat on my face on more than one occasion.